 What he told us next was even stranger than the fish thing.

-‘There are only three things you could possibly need to save you from going under, entrepreneur or not…just mind the gap.
+“How I’ve thrived in the pandemic is simple,” said Gary.
+“There are only three things you could possibly need to save you from going under, entrepreneur or not…just mind the gap.
 I made an acronym.
 That’s G.A.P.
-It stands for Gratitude, Accountability and Perspective.’
+It stands for Gratitude, Accountability, and Perspective.“

 Going beyond the buzz, this powerful little word can have a surprisingly life-changing effect on those who dare to use it.
 Especially entrepreneurs.

 In order for us to build a business or anything at all for that matter, we’re always invited to take a look at what we already have.
 If you want to construct a house, focussing on what bricks you’ve already got is a lot more conducive to weeping in the corner and lamenting the fact that you don’t have the kitchen sink yet.

 An awareness of what is already done, what is already owned, and what we’ve got to work with is the foundation of all success.

 What’s more, according to The Greater Good Magazine — Science-Based Insights For A Meaningful Life, studies are increasingly showing a strong correlation between gratitude and less stress, fewer sick days, and increased productivity too.

 Accountability?
 For you?
 Surely in a global pandemic, the last thing we need is unwarranted guilt and/or responsibility…

 But before you close this tab, hear Gary out.

 “Accountability is tricky because people confuse it with stress – there’s almost an instant lack of compassion…but I don’t see it that way.
 I view accountability as what can I control.“